Elli Papakonstantinou: Later work

-In 2019, after completing a special writing residency at Avignon's La Chartreuse-Centre National des écritures du Spectacle, she wrote and directed the anti-fascist play The Kindly Ones (based on Aeschylus’s The Eumenides) for the Austrian Festival der Regionen, which was presented at the Mauthausen Concentration Camp and at the 2021 edition of Avignon's Festival Off.
+In 2019, Papakonstantinou wrote and conceived The Kindly Ones, a theatre work drawing on Aeschylus’s Eumenides.
+The piece was originally commissioned by the Festival der Regionen and was developed after research in the archives of the Mauthausen Concentration Camp Memorial.
+It premiered at the Mauthausen site in July 2019, co-produced by Festival der Regionen and the La Strada Festival in Austria.

 In 2020, she presented Traces of Antigone, written by Christina Ouzounidis, a live digital performance, conducted during COVID-19 lockdown.
 The performance won the AMAZONE 2020 award and was nominated for the Italian Critics Award, and continues its international tour both in digital and physical form.
 Her digital works Aède of the Ocean and Land and Hotel AntiOedipus were presented at festivals and organizations in multiple countries, such as the Paris Centre Pompidou's IRCAM or Rome's Romaeuropa Festival.

 Papakonstantinou's ALKESTIS, a commission of the Royal Theatre of Sweden in collaboration with the Royal Swedish Opera, premiered on 2 December 2021 in Stockholm.
 She developed EROS, an international co-production with Ukraine's Nova Opera, supported by the Greek Ministry of Culture and the Ukrainian House Of Europe, which premiered in the spring of 2022 at Rotterdam's O. Festival.

-She has also partnered with three Creative Europe projects (Polart Circle, Creative Lenses, and Europe Grand Central), as well as international networks Trans Europe Halles and IETM – International Network for Contemporary Performing Arts.

 Additionally, she sat on the board of directors of the Hellenic Broadcasting Corporation (ΕΡΤ: Ελληνική Ραδιοφωνία Τηλεόραση) and served as President of its Film Funding Board for two years.

 She has been invited to teach courses and workshops at universities and schools such as Princeton University, the University of London, Stanford University, the University of Peloponnese, the Summer Academy of the National Theatre of Greece, and the University of Malta.
 She has also attended conferences around the world and has translated for the stage.

-Curation and production

-Between 2011 and 2017, she produced and/or curated most of Vyrsodepseio Art Space's platforms and programs - in total, more than 100 music and dance festivals, performances, and international collaborations: